The Art of Building a High Performance Field Service Team

 Maintaining a fair ratio of fresh talent and those that possess deep technical knowledge has been an effective hiring strategy for service businesses across industries.
 While training these fresh techs may seem daunting from financial and other perspectives, its long term benefits will give you every reason to invest in it.

-A formal onboarding process is necessary to make the new team member aware of their goals, policies, standard practices and safety guidelines.
+A formal onboarding process is necessary to make the new team members aware of their goals, policies, standard practices and safety guidelines.
 Sometimes companies sweep such processes under the rug because of the extensive workload or assume that the candidates will learn them while working, which does not usually happen.
+However, spend on onboarding, give a clear idea of how a field service organization structure works, so that they know reporting lines, roles and escalation paths.

 A proper onboarding process can illustrate to them what department or individual is responsible for what part of the process from start to end.
 Besides, it can help them understand the company’s expectations from them so that they can align their conduct with the job requirement from the very beginning.